-A sweet little bite of this chocolate cake truffle is all I want after my Valentine’s Day dinner!
+A sweet little bite of these chocolate cake truffles is all I want after my Valentine’s Day dinner!

 This amazing recipe makes 20 chocolate cake truffles, so quite a lot for just the two of you!
 Luckily, they freeze beautifully, which is what I am planning on doing since my honey is out of the country and not even around for the big day!